ceasar-it/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

--Setup on Domain Controller VM (DC-1) and a Client in Azure and set the Domain Controller as the DNS Server -Install Active Directiory Domain Servies on the Domain Controller VM -Create a Domain Admin user within the domain
+-Setup on Domain Controller VM (DC-1) and a Client in Azure and set the Domain Controller as the DNS Server

+-Install Active Directiory Domain Servies on the Domain Controller VM

+-Create a Domain Admin user within the

 -Join client to the domain

 -Create additional users and attempt to log into client with one of the users.

 <h2>Deployment and Configuration Steps</h2>